Hedge End: Education

 The town is served by Wildern School which currently has around 1800 pupils.
 The school site, on Wildern Lane near the town centre, houses a media facility known as the d.@rt Centre (representing "Digital Art").
 It also has a recently renovated sports centre which serves the local community with a hall, indoor heated swimming pool, toddlers' swimming pool, gym facilities and a dance studio as well as a £250,000 Multi Use Games Area (MUGA), an all-weather surface similar to Astroturf.
-A new secondary school, called Deer Park School is being constructed and due to open September 2021.
+Deer Park School was constructed and open in September 2021.

 Shamblehurst Primary School is adjacent to the Wildern site.
 Freegrounds Infant and Junior Schools occupy a shared site on the other side of the town centre.
 King Copse Primary School is also in Hedge End, located near the Cranbourne Park area.
 Kings Copse Primary School recently underwent a complete rebuild and opened in September 2008.
 Berrywood Primary School and Wellstead Primary School serve the Grange Park area.

-Notable Residents
+Notable residents

 Actor Robin Nedwell, best known for his roles in Shillingbury Tales and Doctor in the House used to live at Hedge End until his death in 1999.